 Traverse Tompkins started in the fall of 2020 as a unique fundraiser to support The History Center in Tompkins County during the COVID-19 pandemic.
 Executive Director Benjamin Sandberg biked all around the county, live streaming videos exploring historical points of interest in each municipality.
 His challenge was to ride as many miles as possible in a single 24-hour period.
 Despite high winds and a flat tire, he was able to ride a total of 175.1 miles.
-Almost 100 individuals made pledges of 10¢, 25¢, and $1.00, and raised over $7,000 for The History Center in a time of incredible need and uncertainty.
+Almost 100 individuals made pledges of 10¢, 25¢, and $1 in support of each mile he rode, and raised over $7,500 for The History Center in a time of incredible need and uncertainty.

 Donate to Support the Traverse Tompkins fundraiser!

 The History Center in Tompkins County c/o Ben Sandberg

 110 North Tioga Street 204 Suite A Ithaca NY 14850

 We accept financial donations by cash, check, and credit in any amount.